owntone/owntone-server/README_ALSA.md

-# forked-daapd and ALSA
+# owntone-server and ALSA

 ALSA is one of the main output configuration options for local audio; when using ALSA you will typically let the system select the soundcard on your machine as the `default` device/sound card - a mixer associated with the ALSA device is used for volume control.
-However if your machine has multiple sound cards and your system chooses the wrong playback device, you will need to manually select the card and mixer to complete the `forked daapd` configuration.
+However if your machine has multiple sound cards and your system chooses the wrong playback device, you will need to manually select the card and mixer to complete the `owntone-server` configuration.

 ## Quick introduction to ALSA devices
 ALSA devices can be addressed in a number ways but traditionally we have referred to them using the hardware prefix, card number and optionally device number with something like `hw:0` or `hw:0,1`.
 In ALSA configuration terms `card X, device Y` is known as `hw:X,Y`.